The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Initial Conditions and Numerical Method

 For the largest simulation, we used four supercomputers.
 Three of them are Cray XT4 machines at the Center for Computational Astrophysics of National Astronomical Observatory of Japan, the Edinburgh Parallel Computing Center in Edinburgh (United Kingdom) and IT Center for Science in Espoo (Finland).
 The fourth machine is an IBM pSeries 575 at SARA in Amsterdam (the Netherlands).
 Part of the calculation was done in a ``grid'' computing environment, in which we used more than one machine simultaneously for one run \citep{Zwart2010}.

 For the time integration we used the GreeM code \citep{Ishiyama2009b} for single supercomputer runs and the SUSHI code \citep{Groen2011} for multi-supercomputer runs.
 The GreeM code is a massively parallel TreePM code based on the parallel TreePM code of \citet{Yoshikawa2005} for large cosmological $N$-body simulations.
-The long range forces are calculated by the PM method \citep{Hockney1981}, and the short range forces are calculated by the Barnes Hut Tree method \citep{Barnes1986}. \citet{Yoshikawa2005} used a 1-D slab decomposition, but in GreeM we use a 3-D multi-section decomposition \citep{Makino2004} to improve its scalability.
+The long range forces are calculated by the PM method \citep{Hockney1981}, and the short range forces are calculated by the Barnes-Hut-Tree method \citep{Barnes1986}. \citet{Yoshikawa2005} used a 1-D slab decomposition, but in GreeM we use a 3-D multi-section decomposition \citep{Makino2004} to improve its scalability.
 In addition, the decomposition is based on CPU time measurement, so that near ideal load balance is archived.
 The SUSHI code is an extension of the GreeM code which can run concurrently on multiple supercomputers.
 It uses the MPWide communication library \citep{Groen2010} to facilitate message passing between distributed supercomputers.
 We used $512^3$ PM grid points for PM calculations, the opening angle for the tree method was 0.3 from initial to $z=10$, and 0.5 from $z=10$ to $z=0$.

-The calculation time was $\sim$180 seconds per step with 1024 cpu cores for the largest run on the Cray XT4 in Japan and $\sim$140 seconds per step with 2048 cpu cores on the IBM pSeries 575 in the Netherlands.
-We spent about 3.5 million CPU hours to perform all the 60283 steps in our simulation.
+The calculation time was $\sim$180s per step with 1024 cpu cores for the largest run on the Cray XT4 in Japan and $\sim$140s per step with 2048 cpu cores on the IBM pSeries 575 in the Netherlands.
+We spent about 3.5 million CPU hours to perform all the 60,283 steps in our simulation.

-The method of identifying halos and subhalos is the same as that described in \citet{Ishiyama2009}, which is based on the spherical overdensity \citep{Lacey1994}.
-The mass of the most massive halo is $5.24 \times 10^{13} M_{\odot}$.
-It contains $4.08 \times 10^{8}$ particles.
-Via Lactea I, II \citep{Diemand2007, Diemand2008}, and Aquarius simulations \citep{Springel2008} used ${\sim 10^{8}}$ million ${\sim 5 \times 10^{8}}$, and ${\sim 10^{9}}$ particles for the largest single halos.
-Table \ref{tab2} shows the properties of the three most massive halos in our simulation.
+We used the spherical overdensity method \citep{Lacey1994} to identify halos and calculated the halo virial radius $R_{\rm vir}$.
 The virial radius of a halo is defined as the radius in which the spherical overdensity is $\Delta(z)$ times the critical value.
 The overdensity $\Delta(z)$ is given by the analytic formula \citep{Bryan1998},

 where $x \equiv \Omega(z)-1$.
 The mass of a halo is defined as interior mass within the virial radius.